AndrewFalkowski/MINov/README.md

 conda activate MINOV
 ```
 ### Dependencies
-All required libraries (numpy, pandas, scipy, scikit-learn, matplotlib, pymatgen) and their versions are specified in `environment.yml`.
+All required libraries (numpy, pandas, scipy, scikit-learn, matplotlib, matminer, pymatgen) and their versions are specified in `environment.yml`.

 ## Demonstrations on Materials Datasets